[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 < /dev/null

-*This is not an option, but a specification regarding the standard input of the shell (bash in this environment).
+*This is not an option, but a specification relating to standard input for Shell (in this environment, bash).

 2> /dev/null

-*This is not an option, but a specification regarding the standard output of the shell (bash in this environment).
+*This is not an option, but a specification concerning the standard output of Shell (in this environment, bash).

 | openssl x509 -noout -subject -dates

-*If the -in option is not specified, the specification of this command (x509) is to process the contents passed to the standard input.
+*If there is no -in option, the specification of this command (x509) is to process the contents passed to standard input.

 Commands and options used by others